 Application and Selection Process

 Eligible students should complete an application form.
-All applications are due January 24th, 2017.
+All applications are due by January 24th, 2018, by 5:00 PM, Eastern Standard Time.

 All applications are reviewed by the ’31E Scholarship Committee, which then selects candidates for interviewing.
 Selected candidates are interviewed by the Committee on campus (usually mid to late March).
 Candidates will be notified over the summer of the Committee’s final decision (usually June).
 Please see the application form for complete requirements regarding initial eligibility and scholarship renewal.